komali2/blog/content/posts/my-emacs-environment/index.md

 Changes are broken into chunks, which I can stage separately.
 I move my cursor to the header of the second chunk (`@@ -252,7`... etc) and press `s` to stage this chunk:

-{{< img src="gitstage1.png" alt="Screenshot of a magit status window with an unstaged and staged file tabbed open in emacs.">}}
+{{< img src="gitstage2.png" alt="Screenshot of a magit status window with an unstaged and staged file tabbed open in emacs.">}}

 Now, that change is staged.
-From here, I can unstage it `u` or commit it by pressing `c` to open the commit options:
+From here, I can unstage it with `u` or commit it by pressing `c` to open the commit options:

 {{< img src="gitcommitoptions.png" alt="Screenshot of the magit commit options in emacs.">}}